 They found you by searching on one of the major search engines like Google or Yahoo.

 If our Traffic Report is insufficient for your reporting needs, we also make it convenient to include Google Analytics with your Elite Website.
-You will need to create your own Google account.
-Simply paste the code they give you in the provided field.
-We are not responsible if their reporting code does not work.
+Click Here to view our article on Google Analytics

 Why doesn’t Google Analytics Match up with Traffic Report Numbers?